IBCLC - International Board Certified Lactation Consultant

 Frequently asked questions

-International Board Certified Lactation Consultants serve as part of the maternal-child healthcare team.
+International Board Certified Lactation Consultants (IBCLCs) serve as part of the maternal-child healthcare team.
 IBCLC certified providers work with families, policymakers and society to promote breastfeeding.
 They provide care in many settings and make appropriate referrals to health professionals and community support services.

-How many times can I take the IBCLC exam if I don't pass?
+How many times can I take the International Board Certified Lactation Consultant (IBCLC) exam if I don't pass?

-Is the IBCLC certification exam hard?
+Is the International Board Certified Lactation Consultant (IBCLC) certification exam hard?

 Any professional certification exam is difficult without proper study.
-Of the 3,171 candidates who attempted the IBCLC certification exam in September 2020, about 85% passed.
+Of the 3,821 candidates who attempted the International Board Certified Lactation Consultant (IBCLC) certification exam in September 2023, about 72.9% passed.

-How much does it cost to retake the IBCLC exam if I don’t pass?
+How much does it cost to retake the International Board Certified Lactation Consultant (IBCLC) exam if I don’t pass?

-IBCLC exam retake fees are 50% of the original test price.
+International Board Certified Lactation Consultant (IBCLC) exam retake fees are 50% of the original test price.

-When will I receive the results of my IBCLC exam?
+When will I receive the results of my International Board Certified Lactation Consultant (IBCLC) exam?

-Candidates receive official IBCLC exam results two to three months after they complete their examination.
+Candidates receive official International Board Certified Lactation Consultant (IBCLC) exam results two to three months after they complete their examination.
 Candidates who pass the test receive their score report and IBCLC certificate.

 Can I earn a International Board Certified Lactation Consultant (IBCLC) online?

-Yes you can earn a International Board Certified Lactation Consultant (IBCLC) online.
+Yes, you can earn a International Board Certified Lactation Consultant (IBCLC) online.

-What organization offers the IBCLC?
+What organization offers the International Board Certified Lactation Consultant (IBCLC)?

-The International Board of Lactation Consultant Examiners (IBLCE) offers the IBCLC.
+The International Board of Lactation Consultant Examiners (IBLCE) offers the International Board Certified Lactation Consultant (IBCLC).